-Head of Key Stage 3: Miss.
-Ruth Tremlett
+Head of Key Stage 3: Mr Daniel Burns & Mr Greg Ryan

 A full curriculum is offered in Key Stage 3 prior to taking options for further study in Years 10 and 11.
-In addition to the core subjects of English, Maths and Science, students in Years 7 to 9 take French, Second Language Arabic, History, Geography, Art, Design and Technology, Drama, Computing, Music, Physical Education & Islamic Studies (for Muslim Students).
+In addition to the core subjects of English, Maths and Science, students in Years 7 to 9 take French, Arabic, History, Geography, Art, Design and Technology, Drama, Computing, Music, Physical Education & Islamic Studies (for Muslim Students).

 As a school under the auspices of the UAE Ministry of Education, we incorporate local Social Studies and the new Moral Education Framework into the curriculum, and alongside special assemblies and events to mark occasions like National Day, SES promotes knowledge and understanding of local history, culture and traditions.

 Key Stage 3 students have opportunities to engage with and explore subjects, many of them being encountered for the first time, in an atmosphere that stokes intellectual curiosity, academic discipline and ambition; in this they are guided by dedicated, highly specialized teachers who share a passion for their subject and a love for imparting knowledge.
-Teachers are required to engage, support and extend students’ of all abilities, in lessons which are stimulating and enriching.
+Teachers engage, support and extend students’ of all abilities, in lessons which are stimulating and enriching.
 Where required students will also have access to learning support provision.

-There is wide scope for participating in sports, extra-curricular activities, instrumental lessons etc. As a school we recognize how crucial the co curricular programme is to help nurture confidence, leadership and resilience.
+There is a wide scope for participating in sports, extra-curricular activities, instrumental lessons etc. As a school we recognize how crucial the co curricular programme is to help nurture confidence, leadership and resilience.
 Details of the clubs on offer can be found on the Extra Curricular Activities page of our website.

-Head of Key Stage 4: Mr. Darren Cowan
+Head of Key Stage 4: Ms. Jessica Ockenden

 As they leave Year 9, the students reach an important point in their schooling where they have to decide which subject options to take for their GCSEs.
-Before this choice can be made, teachers, parents and students must all work together to ensure that the final decision is one which will be informed and to the satisfaction of all concerned.
-Consultations between students, their parents and teachers begin in the first term of Year 9.
+Before this choice can be made, teachers, parents and students all work together to ensure that the final decision is one which will be informed and to the satisfaction of all concerned.
+Consultations between students, their parents and the teachers begin in the first term of Year 9.
 The options evening is held in late November, straw polls are carried out to inform the final option blocks that students can choose from, the choices that they make continue to be fine-tuned through the year.

 We believe that a broad, balanced education is essential and this policy is reflected in our option format.
-Our GCSE options present a programme of study which will judiciously mix mathematics, and sciences with arts subjects.
-The final blend will prepare our students thoroughly for future studies in whichever system of education they enter.
+Our GCSE and BTEC options package reflects a programme of study which will prepare our students thoroughly for future studies in whichever system of education they enter.
 It will also give them the diversity of subject matter that does not close down future academic or career pathways.

-To ensure breadth and balance in each student’s individual curriculum, all students take English and English Literature, Mathematics, two or three Science courses and up to four further optional subjects to GCSE level.
+To ensure breadth and balance in each student’s individual curriculum, all students take English Language, English Literature, Mathematics, two or three Science courses and up to four further optional subjects to GCSE (or BTEC equivalent) level.
 Students also take Physical Education and a Personal, Social and Health Education course as non-examination subjects.
-For the majority of students a total of ten GCSE subjects will be studied.
+For the majority of students a total of nine or ten GCSE subjects will be studied.
 Some subjects may be offered at both Higher and Foundation level.
 Students are also permitted to offer additional language subjects for examination at IGCSE (in Arabic, Russian, German, Spanish for example); at times it may be agreed that examinations in these additional subjects can be taken in Year 10.

-In addition to subjects they have studied since Year 7, Key Stage 4 students have the opportunity to embark on new subjects, such as Economics.
-Whatever their choices, the school works hard to ensure that children recognize that the GCSE courses require application and hard-work over a two year period.
+In addition to subjects they have studied since Year 7, Key Stage 4 students have the opportunity to embark on new subjects, such as Economics and Business Studies.
+Whatever their choices, the school works hard to ensure that children recognize that the GCSE and BTEC courses require application and hard-work over a two year period.

 Key Stage 4, while undoubtedly focused on ultimate examination success, also provides ways for students to enhance their leadership skills, their control of their own health and fitness, their ability to manage and navigate the increasing personal and social demands that come with being a teenager.
 We do not, at SES, lose sight of the fact that children should also enjoy non-academic success, personal growth and wellbeing, and should feel happy, supported and secure being at school.
 They will face challenges, but will do so in an environment that encourages ambition and positivity.

-The school and teaching staff have a proven record of guiding and preparing students for some of the top universities in the world – SES alumni have enjoyed success at Oxford and Cambridge, Brown, St Andrew’s, Imperial, Boston and other Ivy League and Russell Group universities.
+The school and teaching staff have a proven record of guiding and preparing students for some of the top universities in the world – SES alumni have enjoyed success at Oxford, Cambridge, Brown, UC Berkeley, St Andrew’s, Imperial, Boston and several other Ivy League and Russell Group universities.

 The choices students make, about what and where to study for Sixth Form, will have a significant bearing on their future life and career.
-The qualifications they acquire, the personal qualities and life skills that they develop, the friendships forged will all be crucial in determining how students cope with the transition from school to university and adult life, and their success in an increasingly competitive world.
+The qualifications they acquire, the personal qualities and life skills they develop, the friendships forged will be crucial in determining how students cope with the transition from school to university and adult life, and their successes in an increasingly competitive world.

-Senior SES students enjoy one of the lowest average teacher/ pupil ratios amongst any established school in the UAE; our Year 13 teacher/ pupil ratio in 2017 was 1 to 6.
+Senior SES students enjoy one of the lowest average teacher/student ratios amongst any established school in the UAE; our Year 13 teacher/student ratio in 2019 was 1 to 6.
 This guarantees the individual attention, early support and intervention, and setting of additional work and extension tasks, which maximize opportunities for examination success.

-Our teaching staff at A Level are all experienced practitioners with years of examination success behind them.
+Our teaching staff at A-Level and BTEC are all experienced practitioners with years of success behind them.
 Students are entitled to expect teachers who are subject specialists with a firm grasp of the academic intricacies, the current examination specifications and assessment requirements.
 SES can also assure prospective students that their teachers will be enthusiasts for their subject, who can engage and support every member of a class, and who can deliver demanding material with clarity and passion.

 What SES can also offer prospective Sixth Form applicants is a fully established and proven system for supporting college applications, through staff mentoring and assistance with all aspects of their applications; from personal statements and personal essays to enhancing their applications with extra-curricular achievements and responsibilities.
 As a school we have experience of sending students to universities in the United Kingdom, United States of America, Canada, New Zealand, Australia, Turkey, Czech Republic, Belgium, the Netherlands, South Africa, South Korea, Germany and the UAE.